Updated January 2, 2020

 Not too dissimilar to the Twist-Locks except here you have the option for adjusting a different weight for each end of the dumbbell.
-Some people may favour this feature over the Twist-locks as it gives you the option for offset lifting.
+Some people may favor this feature over the Twist-locks as it gives you the opportunity for offset lifting.

-Again a very fast system to adjust, simply adjusted by turning the dial to the desired weight.
-The Dial A Weight was the first of its kind and it is a patented by Bowflex.
+Again a speedy system to adjust, adjusted by turning the dial to the desired weight.
+The Dial A Weight was the first of its kind, and Bowflex patents it.

 Selector Pin Dumbbells

 This system works great because it makes for a compact dumbbell, by this I mean the handle only increases in length as more weight is loaded.
 Much better than fixed length handles that can be awkward to train with.
 The closer we can get to the feel of a fixed weight dumbbell the better, the more natural the feel, the easier to train with.

 Perhaps the slowest to adjust of the new school adjustable dumbbells because you have to add the weight to the handle manually, but it’s by far the most durable of all.

 You can adjust the weight by sliding a steel lock pin through the dumbbell until it reaches the stopping point and then with a simple half-twist of the wrist the pins lock in place.
 The quick lock system is designed by Ironmaster and makes this set rock solid.